Jisc

-Jisc is a United Kingdom not-for-profit company that provides network and IT services and digital resources in support of further and higher education institutions and research as well as not-for-profits and the public sector.
+Jisc is a United Kingdom not-for-profit organisation that provides network and IT services and digital resources in support of further and higher education and research, as well as the public sector.
+Its head office is based in Bristol with offices in London, Manchester, and Oxford.
+Its current CEO is Heidi Fraser-Krauss, who joined in September 2021 from the University of Sheffield.

 History

 The Joint Information Systems Committee (JISC) was established on 1 April 1993 under the terms of letters of guidance from the Secretaries of State to the newly established Higher Education Funding Councils for England, Scotland and Wales, inviting them to establish a Joint Committee to deal with networking and specialist information services.
 JISC was to provide national vision and leadership for the benefit of the entire Higher Education sector.
 The organisation inherited the functions of the Information Systems Committee (ISC) and the Computer Board, both of which had served universities.
 An initial challenge was to support a much larger community of institutions, including ex-polytechnics and higher education colleges.
 The new committee was initially supported by four sub-committees, covering Networking; Awareness, Liaison and Training; Electronic Information; and Technology Applications.

 In 1995, the Northern Ireland Department of Education became a full partner in JISC.
 The organisation expanded again in 1999 when the further education funding bodies became funding partners.
 This expansion prompted a restructuring and a new set of committees: